kyma-project/community/docs/governance/01-governance.md

 ## Ownership policy

-Kyma repositories are owned by code owners who are a group of people with special privileges in the repositories of the [Kyma](https://github.com/kyma-project) organization.
+Kyma repositories are owned by codeowners who are a group of people with special privileges in the repositories of the [Kyma](https://github.com/kyma-project) organization.
 Each repository has a separate `CODEOWNERS` file located at its root.
 The file specifies persons who have the ability to approve contribution to the part of the repository they own, after a detailed review of the related pull requests (PRs).
 Although the name suggests only the code ownership, the `CODEOWNERS` file is not only about the code but the content in general.
-Apart from the developers, you can define any relevant parties as code owners.
+Apart from the developers, you can define any relevant parties as codeowners.
 For example, technical writers are set up as the owners of all `.md` documents in the Kyma repositories and SIG/WG members are the owners of their SIG/WG's folders' content.

+>**NOTE:** Within this document, words "codeowner" and "maintainer" are used interchangeably.

-### Code owners (aka maintainers) responsibilities
+### Codeowners responsibilities

 With great power comes great responsibility.
 Maintainers not only review and approve PRs but also truly care about their projects.

-Every code owner is expected to:
+Every codeowner is expected to:

 * Contribute high-quality code and content
 * Communicate and collaborate with other code owners to improve the ownership process
-* Perform a thorough review of incoming PRs and make sure he/she follows the [contributing rules](CONTRIBUTING.md)
+* Perform a thorough review of incoming PRs and make sure he/she follows the [contributing rules](../contributing/02-contributing.md)
 * Approve only those PRs in which the contributor made the requested improvements
 * Check if the related CI tests have completed successfully before approving the PR
 * Make sure that the PR approval flow runs smoothly